|

 Pricing & pace:

-Where buyers are paying up: Updated kitchens/baths, strong building financials, garage spaces
+Where buyers are paying up: Updated kitchens/baths, strong building financials, true garage spaces

 Where buyers are negotiating: Dated interiors, heavy rules, “tired” listings